 Otherwise, UE do not report CSI on PUCCH and semi-persistent CSI on PUSCH.

 RAN2 has discussed UE behavior in the case where a periodic CSI or semi-persistent CSI over PUCCH, in addition to HARQ N/ACK, overlaps with a PUSCH in symbol n.
-If UE performs UCI multiplexing between CSI and HARQ N/ACK according to the current PHY-layer specification (TS38.213 v15.5.0, subclause 9.2.1), then with some PUCCH configurations, it seems possible that the resulting multiplexed UCIs can be relocated to symbols that no longer overlap with PUSCH.
+When simultaneousHARQ-ACK-CSI is enabled, if UE performs UCI multiplexing between CSI and HARQ N/ACK according to the current PHY-layer specification (TS38.213 v15.5.0, subclause 9.2.1), then with some PUCCH configurations, it seems possible that the resulting multiplexed UCIs can be relocated to symbols that are in the same slot but no longer overlap with PUSCH.
 If that happens, the CSI has to be dropped, together with the HARQ N/ACK, according to the requirements above.
 That is because the multiplexed UCIs would have to be sent over PUCCH instead of PUSCH, as initially expected.
 This is not a desirable consequence, as HARQ N/ACK is dropped for no good reason.